Armored Heart: L'Odeur de l'Amour

 “Really?!” asked Lanri, not even letting Seeker list the second option.
 She couldn’t quite hide her smile at the idea of just exploring together, and Seeker seemed to light up when she saw that.

 “Really,” said Seeker, confidently.
 “There are places I’ve seen where no mortal has been in centuries.
 Mighty fortresses of dwarven kings corrupted by archdevils, their deeds stricken from all records.
-Lush and hidden valleys, where a priest of Lady Ishi went mad, and brought ruin on himself and his followers.”
+Lush and hidden valleys, where a priest of Lady Ishara went mad, and brought ruin on himself and his followers.”

 “And you’d just take me there?”